aselshall/rm/hw/hw1.md

 - You may have multiple research supervisors, including external ones.
 - Your primary supervisor must be an FGCU faculty member with Canvas access to track your progress, provide ongoing support, and grade your work.
 - If you are a Construction Management student planning to work with an external supervisor, please designate Dr. Anh Chau or Dr. Jieyi Bao as your primary supervisor.
 Be sure to contact your primary supervisor early and discuss your project with them.
 - You need to to discuss the feasibility and scope of your chosen topic with your primary supervisor.
+- Your primary supervisor must approve your project before you proceed.
+This ensures the project is feasible and aligned with the course learning objectives.

 **3. Consider key factors**
 Review the factors discussed in Lesson 3: Research Problem, such as: